 In breast cancer surgery, the surgeon will remove the cancerous portion of the breast with some part of the normal tissues surrounding the tumor.
 There are different types of surgeries used for the removal of breast cancer, and some of them are the following:

-Lumpectomy is surgery used for the treatment of breast cancer.
-During this process, the doctor will remove the tumor plus a small margin of healthy breast tissues to permanently remove cancer from the body; after a lumpectomy, people will also have to undergo radiation therapy in the weeks.
+A lumpectomy is a surgery used for the treatment of breast cancer.
+During this process, the doctor will remove the tumor plus a small margin of healthy breast tissues to remove cancer from the body permanently; after a lumpectomy, people will also have to undergo radiation therapy for weeks.

 Mastectomy is a surgical process in which the doctor removes one or both breasts and removes breast cancer permanently from the body.

 If it is detected at its early stages, in this case, a sentinel node biopsy is done to see whether the cancer will spread to the sentinel lymph nodes.
 This process helps prevent the unnecessary removal of a large number of lymph nodes, and this process is done with either a mastectomy or lumpectomy.

 Axillary lymph node dissection is a surgical process to remove the lymph nodes involved in breast cancer from the armpit (axilla or underarm).

 During Radical mastectomy, there is the complete removal of the breast, the lymph nodes from the axilla, and the underlying chest muscle to remove breast cancer from the body permanently.